 Bruce Lyon, a professor at UC Santa Cruz has been studying flocks at the UCSC Arboretum.
 He finds up to 50% (or more!) of the birds returning in fall migration.
 He has confirmed what many have noted – ‘high site fidelity’ – with the Arboretum birds.
 Bird banding makes all that possible; I wish I could recognize individual birds well enough to do that from memory.

 Individual birds are recognizable, and their plumage can tell you how high on the pecking order they reside.
 Lyon has also noted that the size and color of their golden crowns, the patches of yellow on their heads, varies with their status in their flock.
 The bigger and more striking the yellow, the more dominant the birds…including yellow patches on females that are dominant over duller males.
 Taking the time to distinguish and even name individual birds in our flock is fun and helps me to understand a little of what is going on in the yard.

-I have noticed that the birds ride the first winter cold fronts around Fall Equinox, perhaps taking advantage of the winds to help carry them.
-I also wonder if they migrate more during the darker moon phases that intersect with those cold fronts.
+In past years, I have noticed that the birds ride the first winter cold fronts around Fall Equinox, perhaps taking advantage of the winds to help carry them.
+I also wonder if they migrate more during the darker moon phases that intersect with those cold fronts, though this year they arrived during Full Moon.
 I understand that many birds migrate mostly at night to avoid predation.
 A small group of us sometimes place bets on first rain date as well as first golden crowned sparrow arrival dates.
 This year, they came right on time…

 Welcome back Golden Crowned Sparrows!